axil/numpy-data-types/numpy_data_types.rst

 An interesting data type, capable of counting time with selectable granularity — from years to attoseconds (an aspect in which other datetime libs tend to rely on the underlying OS) — represented invariably by int64.

 Years granularity means ‘just count the years’ — no real improvement against storing years as an integer.
-Days granularity is the equivalent of python’s datetime.date.
-Microseconds (or nanoseconds depending on the OS) is the equivalent of python’s datetime.datetime.
+Days granularity is the equivalent of Python’s datetime.date.
+Microseconds (or nanoseconds depending on the OS) is the equivalent of Python’s datetime.datetime.
 And everything below is unique to np.datetime64.

 When creating an array you choose if you are ok with the default microseconds or you insist on nanoseconds or what not and it’ll give you 2⁶³ equidistant moments measured in the corresponding units of time to either side of 1 Jan 1970.